 Enterprise Risk Management

 The cornerstone of Con Edison’s enterprise risk management program is its governance practices, which are designed to focus on managing relevant and material risks to its strategy and operations and to recognize emerging issues and trends that may shape future risk exposure.
-The team is led by the director of Enterprise Risk Management.
-The director reports to the chief financial officer and works broadly with hundreds of employees across operating, shared service and corporate functions to manage the risk profile.
+The team is led by the director of enterprise risk management.
+The director reports to the chief financial officer and works broadly with hundreds of employees across operating, shared services and corporate functions to manage the risk profile.

-The board of directors and its committees provide oversight of most material risks; these risks are managed by senior management and assessed, mitigated, monitored, and reported by employees.
+The board of directors and its committees provide oversight of the company’s most material risks; these risks are managed by senior management and assessed, mitigated, monitored, and reported by employees.
 Public and employee safety, along with system reliability, the state of regulation within our service territories, and the viability of our business model, are some of the most important risks facing Con Edison.
-Some of these material risks are discussed here in Con Edison’s 2019 Annual Report.
+Some of these material risks are discussed in Con Edison’s 2020 Annual Report.

-To improve our ability to navigate an increasingly dynamic business landscape, in 2019, the risk management team enhanced its framework to include the identification and monitoring of emerging issues and trends.
-Review of emerging issues and trends stretches our lens of focus, identifying risks and opportunities that may develop in the next two to ten years.
-The following are a few of the issues and trends that are being monitored as they develop and evolve: climate change’s impact to the company’s operations (see the Climate Resilience section for more detail including our Climate Change Vulnerability Study), a trend towards decarbonization of heating systems, the electrification of the transportation sector, and integration of distributed energy resources and renewable generation into the traditional electric grid.
+To improve our ability to navigate an increasingly dynamic business landscape, the company’s ERM framework includes a process to identify and monitor relevant emerging issues and trends.
+Review of emerging issues and trends stretches our lens of focus, identifying threats and opportunities that may develop in the next two to ten years.
+The following are a few of the issues and trends that are being monitored as they develop and evolve: the emergence and application of artificial intelligence, long-term implications of the COVID-19 pandemic, climate change’s impact to the company’s operations, a trend towards decarbonization of heating systems, the electrification of the transportation sector, and integration of distributed energy resources and renewable generation to the traditional electric grid.